Homoclinic orbits in the Euler problem of two fixed centers: The Euler problem of two fixed centers

-The combination of the results for $\xi$- and $\eta$-motions yields the bifurcation diagram, see Fig. \ref{diagram}.
-There are five critical curves which bound the classically accessible regions in the lower half $(g,c)$-plane:
+As mentioned in the introduction, if $\mu \neq 1/2$, in the lower-half $(G,H)=(g,c)$-plane there exist four {regular regions} consisting of regular values of the energy momentum mapping $(\lambda, \nu) \mapsto (G(\lambda, \nu), H(\lambda, \nu))$.
+By the Arnold-Liouville theorem, each point in the regular regions represents a Liouville torus.
+Following the notations from \cite{Charlier, Pauli}, the regular regions are labeled by ${S'}$, ${S}$(satellite), ${L}$(lemniscate), and ${P}$(planetary).
+They are bounded by the following five \textit{critical curves}:

-Here, $c_e$ or $c_h$ are the energy levels at which the line $l_3$ and the curve $l_5$ or the line $l_2$ and the curve $l_4$ intersect, respectively(the letters $e$ and $h$ stand for elliptic and hyperbolic).
+Here, $c_e=-1$ or $c_h=-(1-2\mu)$ are the energy levels at which the line $ \ell_3$ and curve $ \ell_5$ or the line $ \ell_2$ and curve $ \ell_4$ intersect, respectively(the letters $e$ and $h$ stand for \textit{elliptic} and \textit{hyperbolic}).
 Note that at these points the Liouville foliation changes.
-A point on the critical curves corresponds to a critical value of the energy momentum mapping $(\xi, \eta) \mapsto (G(\xi, \eta), H(\xi, \eta))$, while an interior point is a regular value.
-In particular, the preimages of regular values represent Liouville tori.
-Following the notations from \cite{Charlier}, \cite{Pauli}, the regions are labeled by ${S'}$, ${S}$(satellite), ${L}$(lemniscate), and ${P}$(planetary).
-Note that if the two primaries have the equal mass, $\mu=1/2$, then the two curves $l_1$, $l_2$ become equal and hence the $S'$-region does not appear.
-The ranges of the variables $\xi$ and $\eta$ for each region are summarized in the following. \\ We observe that in the $S$-region each point represents a motion of the satellite either in the Earth component or in the Moon component, while in the $S'$-region motions appear only near the Earth.
+If the two primaries have the equal masses, $\mu=1/2$, then the two curves $ \ell_1$, $ \ell_2$ become equal and hence the $S'$-region does not appear.
+In the $S$-region each point represents a motion of the satellite which is confined to a neighborhood of either the Earth or Moon, while in the $S'$-region the motion takes place only near the Earth, see for example \cite{Strand, Bifurcation}.